jfrog/log-analytics-prometheus/README.md

 export XRAY_MASTER_KEY=$(openssl rand -hex 32)
 ````

 Use the same `JOIN_KEY` from the Artifactory installation, in order to connect Xray to Artifactory.

-Note, that you need to be at the root of this repository folder to have the `helm/xray-values.yaml` available
+**💡Note: You need to be at the root of this repository folder to have `helm/xray-values.yaml` file available for the following command**

 ```bash
 # getting Artifactory URL